 Before you go ahead and make a purchase, it’s always a good idea to get your identity verified.
 This will also secure your account and prevent unauthorized access in the future.

-Just follow the on-screen instructions and your account should be ready in no time.
+Follow the on-screen instructions, and your account should be ready.

 Step 3 – Purchase Bitcoin

-You can make a purchase directly on Binance and buy Bitcoin directly credit/debit cards.
+You can purchase directly on Binance and buy Bitcoin directly through credit/debit cards.

-The payment options may be slightly different depending on your country, but the process is pretty much the same.
+The payment options may differ depending on your country, but the process is pretty much the same.

-Once you've purchased some Bitcoins, you can either store them in your Binance wallet or exchange it for altcoins like Ethereum and Ripple.
+Once you’ve purchased some Bitcoins, you can store them in your Binance wallet or exchange them for altcoins like Ethereum and Ripple.